subidit/tex-font-commands/fonts/noto.md

 # noto

+This package provides LATEX, pdfLATEX, XELATEX and LuaLATEX support for the NotoSerif, NotoSans and NotoSansMono families of fonts, designed by Steve Matteson for Google.

 Condensed variants have been moved into a separate notocondensed package.

-This package provides LATEX, pdfLATEX, XELATEX and LuaLATEX support for the NotoSerif, NotoSans and NotoSansMono families of fonts, designed by Steve Matteson for Google.
+(Not working in fontenc.)

 | NotoSerif               | NotoSans                          | NotoSansMono           |